 No Rinse Cleansing & Deodorizing Bathing Wipes: One wipe is more than enough for a complete “bath”.
 These are a good backup when traditional showers are not available such as the week or weeks following a disaster.
 Also good for the sick room as well as camping, boating, hiking and such.
 Here is my review.

-Fluidmaster 400CR Toilet Fill Valve and Flapper Repair Kit: Speaking od water, this is one of those items you don’t think of stockpiling but believe me, we now have a couple in reserve for emergency purposes.
-Why fuss with adjusting a tank valve when you can replace the whole thing for less than $12 and 10 minutes of your time?
+Fluidmaster 400CR Toilet Fill Valve and Flapper Repair Kit: Speaking of water, this is one of those items you don’t think of stockpiling but believe me, we now have a couple in reserve for emergency purposes.

 AquaPod: Have you considered storing water in your bathtub?
 The AquaPod is a bladder that you can use in your bathtub to store water if you know that a storm, flood, or hurricane is brewing.
 (I call these “disruptive events”.)